New York City (NYC)

 Photo Credit: Associated Press

-2015 - Celebrating the Year of the Sheep
+2016 - Celebrating the Year of the Monkey

 The Chinese New Year, also known as the Spring Festival, is based on lunar calendar and does not fall on the same date each year.
 It takes place sometime between January and February, basically on the second new moon after the winter solstice.
 Chinese calendar has a twelve year cycle and each year is represented by its own animal.

 The traditional Chinese New Year festivities take place over a two-week period.
 They begin with “sweeping of the grounds”.
 This is a special housecleaning ritual meant to sweep out the old and evil and invite the spring.
 After the sweeping, families bid farewell to the Kitchen God, who has to take a journey to heaven to give a report on families’ behavior throughout the year.
 The Kitchen God, who presides over the household, returns on New Year’s Day.